 Learning how to find an emotional balance after illness or injury can sometimes take a back seat.
 Your focus is often on recovery, rehabilitation, and figuring out how to live your life in your changed body.

 Time moves on and you’ve started doing things you used to do before the illness or injury.
-You’ve worked hard to get to this point.
-You tell yourself you should feel grateful.
+You’ve worked hard to get to this point and tell yourself you should feel grateful.
 But you don’t.
 You don’t feel that sense of emotional balance.

 You may be quick to anger, tears or both, feel like you’re hiding away from people and life, and feel guilt.
-You feel what you’ve lost: your old life, a sense of control, confidence, etc. It’s taking a toll on your mental health.
+There is so much you’ve lost: your old life, a sense of control, confidence, etc. It’s taking a toll on your mental health.
 You wonder if you will ever feel well again, find an emotional balance and be happy.
 And is that even possible given all the (unwanted and un-asked for) change you’ve been through.

 1. Integrate your experience of the illness/injury into your life story to find an emotional balance